 Chop your meat and vegetables before you leave

-If you’ve been doing meal preps for long now, this is also something you can do before you head out.
+If you’ve been doing meal preps for a long now, this is also something you can do before you head out.
 Chopping your food beforehand and putting them in plastic zipper bags can save you so much time.
 And in some cases, you can even cook the meals completely beforehand.

 It is worth mentioning that you shouldn’t forget about variety.
 Nobody’s stopping you from going for cup noodles all the way, but consider how the people with you will feel and think.